 Indoor plants don’t have to blossom to be beautiful.
 Golden pothos, also known as Devil’s ivy, has uniquely marbled yellow leaves.
 This plant is particularly known for its air-purifying characteristics, making it a perfect indoor plant for better air quality.
 Make sure your golden pothos gets plenty of bright, filtered light.
 This makes the yellow patterns on the leaves become even more pronounced and beautiful.

 Don’t forget to give your indoor plants a little TLC to help them last for many months to come.
 In the meantime, don’t neglect your outdoor plants, either!
 Count on The Grounds Guys® for a variety of landscaping services all summer long and as the seasons change.
-For more useful indoor plant-growing tips, or to schedule services, please contact us today.
+For more useful indoor plant growing tips, or to request a free estimate, please contact The Grounds Guys today.